Without the Fusion

 miFoot Bunion Surgery

-Mifoot Bunion Correction procedure is the collaboration of traditional methods of bunion correction and transforming the methods into a minimally invasive approach.
-Instead of performing lengthy incisions to make bone cuts, surgeons use specific instrumentation to perform the same methods of treatment through three to four tiny two-millimeter incisions.
+Mifoot Bunion Correction procedures are the collaboration of traditional methods of bunion correction and transforming the methods into a minimally invasive approach.
+Instead of performing lengthy incisions to make bone cuts, surgeons use specific instrumentation to perform the same methods of treatment which reduce the size and number of incisions.

 Traditional Bunion Surgery